 effect the second Tuesday in April of that year.

 Electric lighting was inaugurated in 1882, when the private

 electric light plant was put in, furnishing four or five arc

 lights.
-But the Neillsville Electric and Water Supply Co. was
+But the Neillsville Electric and Water Supply Co.

-plant was acquired by the city.
-In 1915 a contract was made
+1906 the plant was acquired by the city.
+In 1915 a contract

-local plant abandoned.
+and the local plant abandoned.

 The waterworks system was originally installed in 1885, when

 a dam was built across O'Neill Creek, and a plumbing station